fellesverkstedet/fabricatable-machines/hulti-multiheaded-3d-printer/README.md

 ## Assemble

 Once I have all the parts it´s just a matter assembling and tuning.
 As Jake describes in he´s walktrough, it is important to tune the glide blocks just right.
 You want them to be tight enough so that your setup is stiff enough, but loose enough so that you´ll have a allright and smooth motion. **IMPORTANT NOTE:** valchro againt valchro doesn´t glide smoothly.
 At this point I fitted all of my glide blocks with [UHMW tape](https://www.amazon.co.uk/dp/B00DE2P5FG/ref=pe_3187911_185740111_TE_item).
-This worked amazingly well.
-My towers are now running smoothly along my rails.
-Imaginge that!
-A bearing free 3D printer.
-In 2018! ´
+This worked well.
+My towers are now running smooth-ish along the rails.

-## Electronics and Control